Neutral lipid storage disease: Pathophysiology

 The functional changes that occur with this disease are mostly metabolic.
 Accumulation of triglycerides in the body without an efficient mode for catabolism is thought to lead to the eventual symptoms of this disease.
 Upon digestion and absorption of fat by the small intestine, triglycerides are combined with vitamins and cholesterol to form chylomicrons.
 Chylomicrons travel from the intestine into the lymph system before entering the bloodstream.
 Enzymatic catalysis of chylomicrons by lipases in the bloodstream enables the uptake of lipids and fatty acids by cells.
 In individuals with NLSD, their triglycerides are not catabolized in the blood, and cells accumulate partially processed lipid droplets over time, which may lead to dysfunction in absorbing tissues.
 In affected individuals, muscle cells, fibroblasts, and leukocytes appear to be prone to the excessive accumulation of triglycerides as lipid droplets.
-Excessive accumulation of lipids in tissues not designed for long term storage may underlie the clinical manifestations of weakened skeletal and cardiac muscle, fatty liver, pancreatitis, hypothyroidism, and type 2 diabetes.
+Excessive accumulation of lipids in tissues not designed for long-term storage may underlie the clinical manifestations of weakened skeletal and cardiac muscle, fatty liver, pancreatitis, hypothyroidism, and type 2 diabetes.

 Diagnosis

 Main physical signs include a fatty liver, a weakened and enlarged heart (cardiomyopathy), inflammation of the pancreas (pancreatitis), reduced thyroid activity (hypothyroidism), type 2 diabetes, abnormal levels of creatine kinase in blood, and increased weakness of proximal muscles due to fatty replacement of skeletal muscle fibers.
 Accurate diagnosis is complicated by symptomatic overlap with other disorders.
 One of the earliest symptoms to manifest clinically is peripheral limb weakness, which becomes progressively more severe over time.
 Specifically, asymmetric right shoulder weakness is an idiosyncratic hallmark of NLSD enabling it to be distinguished from myopathies arising from alternative muscular disorders.

-NLSD is often diagnosed by the presence of lipid inclusions within leukocytes (Jordan’ Anomaly), which can be detected using histochemical and electron microscopy.
-Image B shows the characteristic lipid accumulation in red blood cells, in a NLSD patient, as compared to a normal individual (Image A).
+NLSD is often diagnosed by the presence of lipid inclusions within leukocytes (Jordans' anomaly), which can be detected using histology and electron microscopy.

 Classically, NLSD is associated with myopathy and can, in some cases, be linked with ichthyosis.
 Therefore, with these symptoms or diagnosis, it is likely that the patient could and would be diagnosed with NLSD.

 Although lipid accumulation is most prominent in myocytes, hepatocytes, and granulocytes, other tissues displayed elevated deposits as well.
 For the purpose of diagnosis, MRIs have been used to identify large fat deposits within muscle tissue.

-People can live with NLSD, but there can be complications due to the affects this disease has on other major parts of the body like the liver, the heart, and skeletal muscle.
-Whereas myopathy won’t necessarily show up until a patient is in the third decade of their life, a child born with ichthyosis, is immediately evaluated for NLSD, in which it is detected very early on.
+People can live with NLSD, but there can be complications due to the effects this disease has on other major parts of the body like the liver, the heart, and skeletal muscle, although myopathy won't necessarily show up until a patient is in the third decade of their life, a child born with ichthyosis, is immediately evaluated for NLSD, in which it is detected very early on.
 Also, the earlier that NLSD can be detected and symptoms treated, the better quality of life the patient can have.